bbayles/vod_metadata/README.md

 __Note__: This library makes some assumptions about VOD metadata that you might need to keep in mind:
-* This library assumes that asset packages always have one `movie` asset element, zero or more `preview` asset elements, and zero or more `poster` asset elements.
+* Asset packages must have one `movie` asset element.
-No other types of asset element are supported (even though the spec allows for others).
-I may add support for other types in the future.
+* Asset packages _may_ have zero or one `preview`, `poster`, or `box cover` asset elements.
-* This library assumes that if you're generating metadata updates to previously- delivered packages that you don't want to change the structure of the package.
+* Asset packages may not have any other types of asset element (even though the spec allows for custom ones).
-That is, you don't want to add or remove an asset element (like a `preview` or `poster`).
+* Metadata updates may not alter the asset elements in the package (i.e. the `preview`, `poster`, or `box cover` asset elements cannot be removed).

 The `VodPackage` class is defined in the `vod_metadata.VodPackage` sub-module.
  Import it with: